-My leather belt I used for carrying, a uniform trouser belt, was sadly in need of replacement.
-The leather which measured 3.9mm or 1/8th”, used to be sturdy and supportive.
-Now it had bowed, stretched, lost its integrity and was quite supple.
-I though, what a great opportunity to let the readers know how important a good belt is to supporting your firearm.
-So I started looking for a new belt, and heard a lot of rave reviews about Hanks Belts.
-I took the plunge and ordered two different belts.
+A while back, my old leather belt I used for carrying, a uniform trouser belt, was sadly in need of replacement.
+The leather which measured 3.9mm or 1/8th” thick used to be sturdy and supportive.
+But it had bowed, stretched, lost its integrity, and was quite supple.

-Another consideration, the buckle and fasteners on the belt.
-Look at the fasteners and the buckle and ensure they are quality materials.
+Another consideration is that the buckle and fasteners on the belt should be made of quality materials.
 This is probably the only part of the belt that can actually fail or come loose.
 A skimpy buckle or fasteners is a good sign that the belt is not designed to last.

 So after putting these belts through the paces for a few weeks I was so impressed I wanted to share my experience.
 I found that both belts were very rigid, which was most important to me.
 They took a little breaking in because the leather was very thick, but after a couple days of wear both seemed to just form to my body and holster.